swiss-territorial-data-lab/proj-borderpoints/README.md

 ### Requirements

-The historical maps can be heavy files.
-In our case, 32 GB of RAM were needed to transform the color of the image from color map to RGB space.
+The historical maps can be large files.
+In our case, 32 GB of RAM were required to transform the color of the image from color map to RGB space.
 The rest of the process was performed on a machine with 16 GB of RAM and a nvidia L4 GPU.

 The STDL's object detector can only run on *Linux* machines, as it is based on detectron2.
 To avoid installation conflicts, we recommend running the process in a Docker container.
 The steps necessary to the creation of the Docker image are described in the next section.